pseudoptics/pseudoptics-cybersec-portfolio/content/final_portfolio.md

 With the World Wide Web being a popular and important resource in the modern age, stakeholders must ensure that websites and web applications are properly secured to protect the integrity and security of sensitive user data.
 Week 2 focused on practical
 Web Application Security, where alongside research on the field, I was tasked to demonstrate my research through practice against vulnerable web applications.
-Taking advantage of the multitude of free resources online, I developed my skills and understanding of web application security, learning the many types of web vulnerabilities, the technical and detailed workings of each vulnerability through reading resources and practical exercises, and the severe reprocussions of these exploits if not properly considered and fixed.
+Taking advantage of the multitude of free resources online, I developed my skills and understanding of web application security, learning the many types of web vulnerabilities, the technical and detailed workings of each vulnerability through reading resources and practical exercises, and the severe repercussions of these exploits if not properly considered and fixed.
 PentesterLab's Web for Pentester course, and ShellterLabs provide in-depth information and readings on web systems and their vulnerabilities, while providing controlled practical exercises and environments to apply my learning.
 OverTheWire Natas wargame and HackerOne's Hacker101 CTF are challenges that focus on applying web application security to locate flags or passwords to earn points or progress, helping reinforce my previous studies.
 I had also attempted Bug Bounties, testing my skills and studies on real world web applications, in-scope and with permission from the owners, however, I was unable to locate any issues.

 Stakeholders must ensure that their systems remain up-to-date and secured.
 Once an attacker gains root privileges on a vulnerable machine, they gain complete access and control of the machine.
-Week 3 focused on understanding the attack vectors, vulnernabilities and mindset when attacking vulnerable machines, demonstrated through boot2root virtual machines. boot2root machines are purposefully vulnerable virtual machines designed for attackers to attempt to gain root.
+Week 3 focused on understanding the attack vectors, vulnerabilities and mindset when attacking vulnerable machines, demonstrated through boot2root virtual machines. boot2root machines are purposefully vulnerable virtual machines designed for attackers to attempt to gain root.
 As I am still a beginner, the machines I focused on were leveled for beginners, allowing me to continue developing my skills through practice.
-The Kioptrix Level 1 machine, which I have managed to gain root privileges on, and the pwnlab_init machine, were the two manchines I worked through.
+The Kioptrix Level 1 machine, which I have managed to gain root privileges on, and the pwnlab_init machine, were the two machines I worked through.
 Working through the boot2root exercises not only provided a lot of experience and knowledge of the mindset and tools used in penetration testing machines, but understanding and networking virtual machines.

 As a secondary option to the boot2root machines, I was given permission by Shaun, the owner of apointb, to penetration test his web applications, which are real world web applications.
 I had attempted to penetrate his applications, scanning directories and performing XSS and SQL Injections,